North America

 What is VAT in the Digital Age?

-Simply put, ViDA is a proposal that will enable EU countries to use technology to improve the current VAT system and better prevent fraud.
-When enacted, this will mean significant changes to how you operate in these countries.
+Simply put, ViDA is a new set of rules that will enable EU countries to use technology to improve the current VAT system and better prevent fraud.
+Its implementation will bring significant changes to how you operate in these countries.

 We will be maintaining and updating this HUB frequently as new information and assets become available.